 Serverless computing allows developers to build and run applications without managing or worrying about the underlying infrastructure.
 Resources are automatically available based on demand, so you only pay for what you use.
 This means you can focus entirely on writing code and delivering features while the service provider handles all the operational details.

 A serverless database combines the power of a database with the agility and simplicity of a serverless architecture.
-Using a serverless database eliminates the headaches of complex database management and enables you to seamlessly interact with your data through a straightforward cloud-based API.
-This approach empowers your organization with automatic scaling, enhanced resilience, and faster time to market, allowing you to innovate and adapt with unprecedented speed and ease.
+Using a serverless database should eliminate the headaches of complex database management and enables you to seamlessly interact with your data through a straightforward cloud-based API.
+Many databases claim to be serverless or have a serverless option, but are they truly serverless?
+How does one judge these services to see if they are a truly serverless database?

 What is a serverless database?

-To be truly serverless, a database must completely abstract any level of consideration for what, where, and how the service is running.
+A true serverless database must abstract every element of deployment and infrastructure management, from provisioning to scaling, allowing developers to focus entirely on building their applications.
 It offers infinite scalability without capacity planning, automatically adjusting resources based on demand.
 Consumption is usage-based, meaning you only pay for the database operations performed and storage used, with no costs for idle capacity.
 A truly serverless database can be deployed instantly with just a single API call, and there is no planned downtime, ensuring continuous availability.
 This makes it an ideal choice for modern applications that require simplicity, scalability, and reliability.

 Below is a litmus test to use when evaluating databases claiming to be serverless.
 A true serverless database must have: